alexandre-senko/aws-static-website/README.md

 ### Prerequisites

 To use this template, you should have a Route53 hosted zone for your domain name.
 It could be ordered either [directly into Route53](https://docs.aws.amazon.com/en_us/Route53/latest/DeveloperGuide/domain-register.html) or migrated from [external DNS](https://docs.aws.amazon.com/en_us/Route53/latest/DeveloperGuide/domain-transfer-to-route-53.html).
 Then, you should add your SSL certificate into the AWS ACM service.
 Your certificate should be [uploaded](https://docs.aws.amazon.com/en_us/acm/latest/userguide/import-certificate.html) in N.Virginia region, or [requested from AWS ACM](https://docs.aws.amazon.com/en_us/acm/latest/userguide/gs-acm-request-public.html) in this region.
 This is important: only [N.Virginia](https://docs.aws.amazon.com/acm/latest/userguide/acm-regions.html) certificates allowed for the CloudFront.
-Certificate should sign DOMAIN.NAME and WWW.DOMAIN.NAME.
+Certificate should sign DOMAIN_NAME and WWW.DOMAIN_NAME.

 ### Deployment